lincolnharmer/EnergyPlusSQL/README.md

 You'll also need to create an account at www.plotly.com to view the interactive plots.

 This tool works best if you download locally on machine as there are issues when trying to run directly from GitHub.

+TODO: Add support for IP variables, other chart types